openpharma/crmPack/tests/testthat/_snaps/Model-validity.md

       [1] "DLEdose must be a finite numerical vector of the same length as 'binDLE', without missing values" [2] "DLEweights must be an integer vector of the same length as 'binDLE', without missing values"

+# v_model_eff_flexi returns message for wrong fixed sigma2W

+    Code
+      v_model_eff_flexi(object)
+    Output
+      [1] "use_fixed must be a named logical vector that contains name 'sigma2W'"
+      [2] "use_fixed must be a named logical vector that contains name 'sigma2betaW'"
+      [3] "sigma2W must be a named numerical vector of length two with positive finite values and names 'a', 'b'"

+# v_model_eff_flexi returns message for wrong fixed sigma2betaW

+    Code
+      v_model_eff_flexi(object)
+    Output
+      [1] "use_fixed must be a named logical vector that contains name 'sigma2W'"
+      [2] "use_fixed must be a named logical vector that contains name 'sigma2betaW'"
+      [3] "sigma2betaW must be a named numerical vector of length two with positive finite values and names 'a', 'b'"